rookbunny/hpcad-gentraffic/README.md

 ## Two decisions worth knowing

-**Zabbix.** Off by default in the config, because the real Zabbix agent daemon should already be running on the honeypot — it is genuine cover traffic and also provides the service account the covert run impersonates.
-Leaving the daemon on and noting its interval is the recommended path; the manifest records that this stream exists even though its individual sends are not logged by the generator.
+**Zabbix.** Off by default in the config, because the real Zabbix agent daemon should already be running on the honeypot.
+Zabbix provides cover traffic as well as the service account the covert run impersonates.
+Leaving the daemon on and noting its interval is the recommended path, as the manifest records that this stream exists (even though its individual sends are not logged by the generator).
 The scripted Zabbix process should be enabled only if the daemon's active checks are disabled, otherwise two Zabbix streams appear.